aleios-cloud/sls-dev-tools/README.md

 sls-dev-tools Guardian can run locally, on a CI Platform or in a scheduled task to help you build with best practices from day one and resolve problems before they arise.

-Documentation on each of the rules can be found [here](https://theodo-uk.github.io/sls-dev-tools/docs/no-max-timeout)

 ### Usage

 To run sls-dev-tools Guardian use the same command structure, but pass the —ci option: